Delta2904/Delta2904/README.md

 ### Hi world, I am a computer engineering student from UNAM

-🌱 I'm currently learning new skills to join into software engineering, cloud computing skills and AI 🔭 I'm also member of SIAFI (Sociedad de Inteligencia Artificial de la Facultad de Ingenieria) an AI society from my university
+🌱 I'm currently learning new skills to join into software engineering, cloud computing skills and AI <br>
+🔭 I'm also member of SIAFI (Sociedad de Inteligencia Artificial de la Facultad de Ingenieria) an AI society from my university <br>
-🚀 I'm happy to collaborate and start new projects that can enhance my skills and learning
+🚀 I'm happy to collaborate and start new projects that can enhance my skills and learning <br>

 <!--
 **Delta2904/Delta2904** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.